frgarciames/frgarciames/README.md

 - 🔭 I’m currently working on <a href="https://www.finetwork.com">Finetwork</a>

-- 🌱 I’m currently learning AWS, Deno, Rust, Flutter...
+- 🌱 I’m currently learning Deno, Rust, Flutter...

-- 💬 Talk to me about Javascript, Typescript, React, Next.js, CSS, etc
+- 💬 Talk to me about Javascript, Typescript, React, Next.js, Remix, CSS, etc

 - 📫 You can reach me on fran17901@gmail.com